Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 |:--:|
 | *BERT: Google AI* |

-Representation Learning is of prime importance in supervised learning tasks, it is ultimately the representations of the input data which play a major role in determining the performance of the model.
-Having said this, there are scenarios where learning representations of the input data requires transferring of knowledge from related but different tasks.
+Representation Learning is of prime importance in machine learning tasks; it is ultimately the input data representations that play a significant role in determining the model's performance.
+There are scenarios where learning representations of the input data require transferring of knowledge from related but different tasks.
 This is where transfer learning comes in.
-Transfer Learning helps us to utilize a more generalizable set of features and fine-tune them for the downstream task.
-To know more about transfer learning please go through my blog [linked here](https://nish-19.github.io/Transfer-Learning/)
+Transfer Learning helps us utilize a more generalizable set of features and fine-tune them for the downstream task.
+To know more about transfer learning, please go through my blog [linked here](https://nish-19.github.io/Transfer-Learning/)

-In my recent work in NLP I have been using BERT and related models for certain downstream tasks like text classification on domain specific data.
+In my recent NLP work, I have been using BERT and related models for certain downstream tasks like text classification on domain specific data.
 I am writing this blog with the motive of introducing you to the recent boom in transfer learning in natural language processing with the advent of architectures like BERT.

-I will focus on the description of BERT and talk about using them in your works using HuggingFace.
+I will focus on the description of BERT and talk about using them in your works using Hugging Face.

 ## Motivation